While these two numbers are “similar,” they are different by about 800 million people.

 Joshua Project uses its criteria to identify 7,050 unreached peoples.
 It totals the populations of each of these groups to arrive at the 3 billion total.

-Now, obviously, the Christians within an “unreached” group are not themselves unreached.
-But the reality is, they matter very little to the total of Christians or unreached people.
-Why?
-Because, for a group to be unreached, the number of Christians must be relatively small (less than 5%).
+Obviously, the Christians within an “unreached” group are not themselves unreached—but they matter very little to the total of Christians or unreached people, because for a group to be unreached the number of Christians must be relatively small (less than 5%).

 Which number should you use?
 Use either, but be sure to append the appropriate “unreached” or “unevangelized” when you do.
 I personally use the unevangelized numbers, but Joshua Project remains my go to website for specific details on specific unreached peoples.